bloominstituteoftechnology/Graphs/projects/graph/README.md

 Instead of hitting reload, it would be nice to have a button that you could press to generate a new random graph and show the connected components.

+## Stretch 1:

+Add random edge weights, integers from 1-10.
+Draw the weight near the center of the edge.

+> Hint: the center of a line is at point _x_,_y_, where _x_ is the average of
+> the x coordinates of the endpoints of the line, and _y_ is the average of the
+> y coordinates of the endpoints of the line.

+Even though there are two edges between each connected vertex on the graph, there should only be one label (since the edges are effectively a single, non-directed edge.)

+## Stretch 2:

+Figure out which vertex a user is clicking on when they click with a mouse.
+`console.log` the vertex value when they do to test.

+Allow the user to select two verts: starting and ending.

+## Stretch 3:

+Implement [Dijkstra's
+Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to find the shortest route between starting and ending points from Stretch 2.

+Highlight the route.